 An inflammation of the tissue around the inside of the eyelid.
 It can be caused by bacteria, virus or allergy.
 Needs to be correctly diagnosed, as incorrect treatment may worsen the problem.

 A very common condition in which the tear quality diminishes and fails to adequately lubricate and protect the cornea.
-Treatment usually involves the use of eye drops, ointments and lid hygiene.
+Dry eye treatment usually involves the use of eye drops, ointments and lid hygiene.
 If more severe, further options are available which can be discussed with the optometrist.